Dreams That Money Can't Buy: Critical reception

-On its release, Steve Stewart of The Press and Journal wrote, "Ten out of ten for Holly for effort.
+Upon its release, Steve Stewart of The Press and Journal wrote, "Ten out of ten for Holly for effort.
 All the songs were written by him, but it is a shame they all sound the same."
 Robbert Tilli of Music & Media commented, "The music is still pop, but more dance-orientated than ever."
 He highlighted "The Great Love Story" as the album's best track.
 Ian Gittins of Melody Maker was critical in his review, describing the album as "some kind of dismal nadir", "sheer drivel" and "risible guff" which "plumbs some spectacularly sad depths".
 He commented, "Left to his own devices, Holly hasn't got a clue.
 His songwriting is desperate, invariably trite and cliched, and even the tired cabaret material he manages to scrape up is let down by his mewling whine of a vocal.
 This disc has no need to exist."

-Simon Williams of NME was also unimpressed with the album and was particularly critical of the "synthetic orchestrations", writing, "They're all over the place here, beeping and parping like the 50th rate trumpets and string sections they really are, and generally making a thorough nuisance of themselves in between the mildly hectic electro beats and Holly's woefully wasted larynx."
+Simon Williams of the NME was also unimpressed with the album and was particularly critical of the "synthetic orchestrations", writing, "They're all over the place here, beeping and parping like the 50th rate trumpets and string sections they really are, and generally making a thorough nuisance of themselves in between the mildly hectic electro beats and Holly's woefully wasted larynx."
 He singled out "The Great Love Story" for being "moodier than most" and "almost sweeping into classy Pet Shop Boys territory", as well as "I Need Your Love" for being the album's "one convincing moment" and a "shiny apple in a vat of worms".
 He concluded, "Dreams That Money Can't Buy sees an old talent horribly overdrawn."

 In a retrospective review, Jon O'Brien of AllMusic stated, "Even taking into account the fact that the dated production would have sounded a little fresher back in the early '90s, it's not difficult to see why the label appeared to have such a lack of confidence.
 With nothing here even approaching a 'Love Train' or 'Americanos,' let alone a 'Relax' or 'Two Tribes,' it's a disappointingly bland affair from an artist whose previous career was anything but."
 Terry Staunton of Record Collector said in a review of the 2011 re-issue, "Dreams That Money Can't Buy lack[s] the joyousness of Blast and proved to be a lacklustre swansong.
 Both 'Across the Universe' and 'Where Has Love Gone?' come across as half-formed synth dance workouts, their elevation to single status baffling.
 There's little variation in the overall sound, the drama of Johnson's voice struggling to find comfort in the soulless, mechanical rhythms, only ever making a strong impression on the tropical pop of 'Boyfriend '65', a fun duet with Kirsty MacColl."